VazkiiMods/Patchouli/docs/patchouli-basics/book-json.md

 * **open_sound** (String)

 The sound effect played when opening this book.
-This is a resource location pointing to the sound (which, for mooders, needs to be properly registered).
+This is a resource location pointing to the sound (which, for modders, needs to be properly registered).

 * **flip_sound** (String)

 The sound effect played when flipping through pages in this book.
-This is a resource location pointing to the sound (which, for mooders, needs to be properly registered).
+This is a resource location pointing to the sound (which, for modders, needs to be properly registered).

 * **index_icon** (String)